Welcome to PayPal!

 PayPal's Seller Protection program may apply when a buyer claims that:

-- They did not authorise or benefit from funds sent from their PayPal account (referred to as an "Unauthorised Transaction" claim); or
+- They did not authorize, or benefit from, funds sent from their PayPal account (referred to as an "Unauthorized Transaction" claim) and the Unauthorized Transaction occurs in an environment hosted by Paypal; or

 PayPal's Seller Protection program may also apply when a transaction is reversed because of a successful chargeback by a buyer or when a bank funded payment is reversed by the buyer's bank.